-During the life of our previous Council Plan Yarra's population increased by approximately 9,000 people (approximately 10%) taking it to 92,610 (approximately 33%).
-It is anticipated our population will increase to 122,022 by 2031 requiring an estimated additional 13,431 dwellings, almost half again of the present number of dwellings.
+During the life of our previous Council Plan Yarra's population increased by approximately 9,000 people (approximately 10%) taking it to 92,610.
+It is anticipated our population will increase to 122,022 by 2031 (approximately 33%) requiring an estimated additional 13,431 dwellings, almost half again of the present number of dwellings.

-The proposed development of the AMCOR site in Alphington alone will contribute an additional 2,500 homes housing 5,000 new residents.
+The proposed development of the AMCOR site in Alphington alone will contribute an additional 2,500 homes for 5,000 new residents.
 Development is also occurring along major activity centres including Victoria Street, Cremorne and Collingwood.

-Council needs to actively plan for projected population and housing growth.
+Council needs to plan for projected population and housing growth.
 This includes:

-- determining the appropriate mix of uses for various locations - identifying the range of housing needs to support a diverse community - leveraging new developments for as much community benefit as possible - retaining Yarra's heritage and ensuring a 'human scale' to the size of development - minimising the impact of development on neighbouring residents - minimising the environmental impact of development - ensuring community-wide access to public parks and community activity space
+- determining the appropriate mix of uses for various locations - identifying the range of housing needs to support a diverse community - leveraging as much community benefit as possible from new developments - protecting Yarra's heritage and ensuring a 'human scale' to the size of development - minimising the impact of development on neighbouring residents - minimising the environmental impact of development - ensuring community-wide access to open space and community activity space